tinylibs/tinyexec/README.md

 `tinyexec` aims to provide a lightweight layer on top of Node's own `child_process` API.

-Some clear benefits are that `tinyexec` will be much lighter, have a much smaller footprint and will have a less abstract interface (less "magic").
+Some clear benefits compared to other libraries are that `tinyexec` will be much lighter, have a much smaller footprint and will have a less abstract interface (less "magic").
 It will also have equal security and cross-platform support to popular alternatives.